joelfriesen/sitemapper/README.md

+# Site Arch Prototyping Tool

+## Overview

+The project had to be designed to be locally run, and contained in one portable file.
+The only file you need to run the program is sitemaper.html.
+The porgram needed to convert Excel documents into HTML sitemaps with interactive UI, and graphics.
+All of this needs to be done with one file and no data connection.

+## Using it.
 The Site Arch Prototyping Tool must be run in Chrome, but the client side output can be seen in any browser.

-The projkect had to be locally run, and contained in one portable file.
-The only file you need to run the program is sitemaper.html.

 in your Excel file, copy the columns that are relevant to the sitemap paste those specific columns into a new file (keep this file open if there are errors)